bregman-arie/devops-exercises/README.md

 <details>
 <summary>What are the anti-patterns of DevOps?</summary><br><b>

-* Not allowing to push in production on Friday :)
-* One specific person is in charge of different tasks.
+* One person is in charge of different tasks.
 For example there is only one person who is allowed to merge the code of everyone else
 * Treating production differently from development environment.
 For example, not implementing security in development environment
+* Not allowing to push to production on Friday ;)
 </b></details>

 <details>